 Set The Expectations . . .
 For Yourself

 Choreographing for 3-6 year olds can feel a bit numb at times.
 The simple fact is they have far more limitations than we prefer to work with.
 Where they bounce, we wish to grand jeté.
-Where they tippy toe, we wish wish to pirouette.
+Where they tippy toe, we wish to pirouette.

-Setting off from the very start that your little dancers will not, cannot, and should not be expected to actually execute technical ballet steps will put you in a far better mental place when you find yourself swaying back and forth for the millionth time in a two minute dance.
+Setting expectations from the very start that your little dancers will not, cannot, and should not be expected to actually execute technical ballet steps will put you in a far better mental place when you find yourself swaying back and forth for the millionth time in a two minute dance.

 The Steps To Do